Ighodaro leads No. 4 Marquette to 73-59 rout of top-ranked Kansas in testy Maui semifinal

 BIG PICTURE

-Kansas has no shortage of elite talent on its roster, but with several transfers — including Dickinson, who previously played at Michigan — it will take time for Self and his staff to mesh his many pieces.
-KJ Adams Jr., Dajuan Harris Jr. and McCullar each received All-Big 12 honors last season.
-Adams was the league’s most improved player, while Harris has been Big 12 defensive player of the year each of the past two seasons.
+Kansas has no shortage of elite talent.
+But with several transfers — including Dickinson, who previously played at Michigan — it will take time for Self and his staff to mesh their many pieces.

 Marquette rolled to its biggest statement win in two-plus years under Smart, who on Monday pointed out the program hasn’t brought in many transfers and has instead developed its own players over the years.